IshmaelRogers/Kuka-Arm/README.md

 ### Project Implementation

 The current state of this code is primitive in nature.
 The pick and place operation is relatively slow and can be further optimized in the future to include individual functions to handle small steps in the program.
+The overall functionality of the program is good enough to complete 8/10 pick and place operations

 ![alt text][Image2]